f-dias-alan/weather-companion/README.md

 1. Run `cargo fmt` and `cargo clippy` before submitting.
 2. Add tests for any new geographic or parsing logic.
 3. Follow the GNOME Human Interface Guidelines for UI changes.

-## License

-GPL-3.0-or-later — the same licence as GNOME Weather itself.